Loft Conversion Cost

 Office

 Tucked away at the top of the house, a loft room is a great spot for an office.
-You are lifted above all the family life so are less likely to be interrupted.
-It also created a bit of separation between work and home for anyone who has to work from home.
+You are lifted above all the family life, so you are less likely to be interrupted.
+It also creates a bit of separation between work and home for anyone who has to work from home regularly.

 Bathroom